 \subsection{Convergence Analysis}

-To empirically analyze the convergence of MvDSCN, in Figure \ref{fig:converage}, we show the relationship between the loss of the MvDSCN and the clustering performance on the ORL dataset.
-The reported values in this figure are normalized between zero and one.
-As can be seen from the figure, the loss decreases rapidly in a few epoches.
-The clustering performance increases significantly in the first few epoches and then grows slowly.
+To empirically analyze the convergence of the MvDSCN, in Fig. \ref{fig:converage}, we show the relationship between the loss of the MvDSCN and the clustering performance on the ORL dataset.
+The reported values in this figure are normalized to a range between zero and one.
+As can be seen from the figure, the loss decreases rapidly in a few epochs.
+The clustering performance increases substantially in the first few epochs and then grows slowly.
 Similar results can be observed on other datasets.